jzielinski47/bruce-lee/README.md

 Update: the game is hosted at http://brucelee.ct8.pl/ however something is wrong with prefab render (on new scene).
 Render Bug not working in the US.

+Issue: level renders in a correct way but the lanterns, traps and other prefabs do not.

 ### Controls
 ```c#
 W, ArrowUp - Jump / (Climb Up)